pmichaillat/latex-math/README.md

-# Minimalist LaTeX Commands to Write Math
+# LaTeX Commands to Write Math

-This repository contains a collection of minimalist commands to easily write mathematical expressions with [LaTeX](https://github.com/latex3/latex2e)—while automatically respecting the rules of mathematical typography.
+This repository contains a collection of commands to easily write mathematical expressions with [LaTeX](https://github.com/latex3/latex2e)—while automatically respecting the rules of mathematical typography.

 ## Documentation